dcunited001/dcunited001.github.io/_drafts/ephemeral-theory-of-linguistic-evolution.md

 - rats of nimh...

+- counterexample: parrots and other birds that talk
+  - why can they imitate phonemes and even limited degrees of emotional inflections, but not develop intelligence?
+    - do they only have some of the pieces required?

 #### Genetic Evolution of Anatomical Features and Body Language

 - this discussion of variation in anatomic features absolutely does